US$ 1850

 Our 15 day trekking package is perfect for group trekking.
 Since each porter can only carry up to 20 to 25kg, it’s essential to pack efficiently.
 We offer porters to assist with carrying warm clothing and personal belongings, and the number of guides and porters we provide depends on the size of the group.
 We take great care to ensure that you have the necessary support to make your trek both enjoyable and safe.

-6 -7 trekkers 1 guide 1 assistant guide 3
+| For 8 trekkers | 1 guide & 1 assistant guide | 4 porters |

-8-9 trekkers 1 guide 1 assistant guide 4
+| 9 trekkers | 1 guide & 1 assistant guide | 4 porters |

 To summarize, Everest Base Camp Trek is an ideal way to experience the natural beauty of the Himalayas and the cultural richness of Nepal.
 Our friendly and experienced team will ensure that you have an unforgettable adventure.

-The Everest Base Camp trek is a breath-taking journey that takes you through a variety of landscapes, including terrace farming, forests, and base camps.
+The Everest Base Camp Trek is a breath-taking journey that takes you through a variety of landscapes, including terrace farming, forests, and base camps.
 It is important to note that in order to preserve the local flora and fauna, the use of plastic materials, including plastic water bottles, is strictly prohibited.

 Visitors are encouraged to bring their own reusable water bottles, filled with water, to ensure that they have access to safe and clean drinking water throughout the trek.
 To guarantee the safety and hygiene of our guests, we strongly advise against drinking water directly from taps or streams.
 When your water bottle runs out, you can refill it at any of the available teahouses or lodges along the route.